raffaelj/cockpit_FormValidation/README.md

 ## Form Mail Template Example

-Create a custom mail template in `config/forms/emails/formname.php` or rename the existing `config/forms/emails/contactform.php.dist` in this addon folder to use the settings "email_text_before" and "email_text_after".
+Create a custom mail template in `config/forms/emails/formname.php` to use the settings "email_text_before" and "email_text_after".

+Example:

 ```php
 <?php